AdaCore/gnatcoverage/tools/gnatcov/doc/umanual/cov_source.rst

 Example program and assessments
 -------------------------------

-To illustrate the just presented points, we consider the example functional Ada unit below, with the spec and body stored in source files named ``divmod.ads`` and ``divmod.adb``:
+To illustrate, we consider the example functional Ada unit below, with the spec and body stored in source files named ``divmod.ads`` and ``divmod.adb``:

 .. code-block:: ada